3j14/sync/README.md

 Simple macOS tray application to syncronize a folder using `rsync`.

 This might not be the most elegant way to backup files, but it's simple and it works.

-Using a simple bash script, this swift application simply provides an interface to controll `sync_files.sh`
+Using a small bash script, this swift application just provides an interface to controll `sync_files.sh`.

 ## Setup